christian-cleberg/cleberg.net/content/blog/2022-11-07-matrix-synapse.md

 For now, we just need to ensure the `server_name` is accurate.
-However, there are a lot of other configuration options found in the [Configuring Synapse](https://matrix-org.github.io/synapse/develop/usage/configuration/config_documentation.html) documentation that can be enabled/disabled at this point.
+However, there are a lot of other configuration options found in the [Configuring Synapse](https://matrix-org.github.io/synapse/develop/usage/configuration/config_documentation.html) documentation that can be enabled/disabled at any point.

 ```yaml
 server_name: "example.com"